worthant/Lifespan-calculator/README.md

 # Lifespan-calculator
 This is my first app.
-It is created for learning android developement using Kotlin and for practising git in Linux(Manjaro) cmd.
+It is created for learning android developement using Kotlin and for practising git usage on Manjaro.
 - First steps: created `clickCounter`, tried overflowing `short` data type and `deployed` it to my Samung A52

 | Code | Debug and overflow successful! |